scottlab/ALEC/README.md

 3) Indels near sequence variants
 4) Random mismatches

-The ALEC script takes a fasta file as a reference file and a SAM file as the raw data alignment file, and generates a corrected fasta file as output.?
+The ALEC script takes a fasta file as a reference file and a SAM file as the raw data alignment file, and automatically generates a corrected fasta file as output in the working directory.
 The usage of the script is as below:

 Python ALEC.py input.sam reference.fasta

-The script will automatically generate a corrected fasta file in the working directory.

 Note: the script only takes one single sequence as reference each time.